thatsOven/custom-sound-chip-tool/README.md

 - `--filter`
 	- Sets a channel index filter, useful when a midi file has empty channels in between used ones, or when the first channels are empty.
 Expects a `.py` file containing a `channelFilter` function that takes exactly one argument (the channel) and returns an integer.
 	- **Usage**: --filter [file name]
+- `--export`
+	- Generates a Sound Chip Tool Song ("scts") file containing all parameters given when playing a song in visualization mode.
+Useful to avoid writing the same parameters every time a song gets played.
+This argument is only needed when using the program in visualization mode.
+	- **Usage**: --export
 - `--resolution`
 	- Sets the window resolution.
 Default is 1280x720.
 This argument is only needed when using the program in visualization mode.
 	- **Usage**: --resolution [width]x[height]